mcoquet/frontend-examples/nextjs/planning.md

    - Refined data types and their usage across the app
 7. Sorting:
    - Implemented ability to sort todos (e.g., by creation date, alphabetically)

+8. Todo Lists UI and Management:
+   - Created TodoListHeader component
+   - Implemented dropdown for selecting different todo lists
+   - Added ability to create new todo lists from the UI
+   - Enabled editing of todo list names
+   - Implemented backend integration for loading multiple todo lists
+   - Added backend functionality to create new todo lists
+   - Implemented backend integration for updating todo list names
+   - Added automatic creation of a default todo list if none exist

 ## Unfinished Objectives